GrahamDumpleton/wrapt/README.md

 When applied to a normal function or static method, the wrapper function when called will be passed ``None`` as the ``instance`` argument.

 When applied to an instance method, the wrapper function when called will be passed the instance of the class the method is being called on as the ``instance`` argument.
-This will be the case even when the instance method was called explicitly via the Class and the instance passed as the first argument.
+This will be the case even when the instance method was called explicitly via the class and the instance passed as the first argument.
 That is, the instance will never be passed as part of ``args``.

 When applied to a class method, the wrapper function when called will be passed the class type as the ``instance`` argument.